betaHi/openclaw-searxng-search/README.md

 ### 1. Add the skill to your project

-Copy `skills/searxng-search/SKILL.md` into your project's skill directory.
+Copy `skills/searxng-search/SKILL.md` into your `~/.openclaw/skills` or your project's skill directory.

 ### 2. Use it